aerospike-community/aerospike-zabbix/Readme.md

      -x xdr datacenter (Enterprise 3.7.4+)
      -s "statistic" (Eg: "free-pct-memory")
      -n "namespace" (Eg: "namespace/test")
+	 -d dummy

+The `dummy` variable is just there so Alert Triggers can be set in batches based on item prototypes.
+However the item prototype needs to have unique keys (read: unique external script calls) so the dummy variable is there to satisfy this uniqueness.

 To monitor all general statistics:
 `aerospike_discovery.py -h YOUR_ASD_HOST`